JuliaWeb/WebSockets.jl/README.md

 - Alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) and the direct implementation in [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

 ## Errors after updating?
+### To version 1.5.6
+Updated to use HTTP 0.9 as a dependency.

 ### To version 1.5.2/3
 Julia 0.7 is dropped from testing, but the compatibility as stated in 'Project.toml' is kept, since HTTP is also claiming to be 0.7 compatible and we do not want to put too many restraints on the compatibility graph.
 The non-compatibility is that @wslog will not quite work.